kapcus/dbchanger/README.md

 * Check command - check all connections, check all sequences

 * Reinit command - when environment, group, user is changed/added/removed, reflect this change
-* Register command - add update support when dbChange/fragment is changed
 * Rollback command - add support for inverse dbChange and implement dbChange roll back
 * List command - list all dbchange which can be registered